MervCodes

 - uses: actions/checkout@v4

-# Better (pinned to commit SHA)
+# Better (pinned to SHA)

 - uses: actions/checkout@11bd71901bbe5b1630ceea73d27597364c9af683